Lingering injuries,

 There is of course a place for each of these therapies.

-But when it comes to long-term, persistent chronic pain, there is little evidence to support using these treatments.
+But when it comes to long-term, persistent pain or lingering injuries, there is little evidence to support the efficacy of these treatments.

 What actually causes chronic pain?

-Your brain learns to be in pain, the same way you learn how to ride a bike, or learn how to drive a car.
+In other words - your brain learns to be in pain over time - the same way you learn how to ride a bike or how to drive a car.

 The brain can get stuck in pain because of:

-• Painful events - Traumatic events can create real, physical changes in the brain.
+• Painful events - Traumatic events create real, physical changes in the brain.
 This is especially true if the person has received little to no support at the time of trauma.
+Even more so if the trauma occurred in childhood (known as ACEs, or Adverse Childhood Experiences).

-• Fear of the pain itself - Fear activates similar brain regions that are also linked to the generation of pain signals.
+• Fear of the pain itself - Fear activates brain regions that are linked to the generation of pain signals.
+Fear can be the fuel for the chronic pain cycle.

 • Expectation of pain - Anticipating pain after specific movements or activities initiates a conditioning process.
-Based on previous memory, the brain can re-activate pain signals even in the absence of injury.
+Based on previous memory, experience, or beliefs, the brain can re-activate pain signals even in the absence of injury.

 • Perceived threats - These include painful or stressful situations that cause the individual to be in a high state of tension for long periods of time (e.g. being in a long-term abusive relationship, living in fear, under pressure or worry for long periods of time).